effiongsamuel/3MTT-azure-lab-task/cloude pricing/README.md

 - Apply Azure Hybrid Benefit for Windows workloads when eligible.
 - Use B-series burstable VMs for low baseline CPU workloads to reduce steady-state cost.
 - Use Azure CDN to reduce egress costs for static assets.
-- Use Reserved VM Instances (1- or 3-year) or Azure Savings Plans for compute-heavy predictable workloads.
+- Use Reserved VM Instances (1 or 3 year) or Azure Savings Plans for compute-heavy predictable workloads.
 - Use lifecycle management for Blob Storage: move to Cool/Archive for older objects.

 ## Screenshots to capture